Search engine optimisation (SEO) for estate agents is tough.

 As I have said a couple of times in this article, estate agent SEO is tough.

-But if you follow basic SEO strategies AND you follow the advanced strategies in this article, your estate agency website will more likely dominate your local market in the search engines.
+But if you follow basic search engine optimisation strategies AND you follow the advanced strategies in this article, your estate agency website will more likely dominate your local market in the search engines.

 I realise that a few of the strategies discussed in this article are relatively technical but if you need any assistance, don’t hesitate to get in touch.

-Schedule a free marketing strategy session and see how we can help your estate agency.
+Schedule a free SEO for estate agents strategy session and see how we can help your estate agency.